lalabuy948/blog/content/posts/flexible-env-in-go/index.md

   - go
   - env
   - docker
-  - tools
+  - code
 ---

-# Flexible Env in Golang

 ## Forewords

 I was doing hobby project, nothing special, server with authentication few endpoints and connection to database.
-I wrapped this project in docker to distribute project to another developer, he wanted to help with fronted but sucks at backend.
+I wrapped this project in docker to distribute project to another developer, he wanted to help with fronted but not that fluent at the backend part.
 Then I realized that my friend does not want to struggle with database setup and so on.
 So, solution was straight forward - docker-compose.

 ## Problem

 I prefer using `.env` instead of typing stuff to cli.
 I found out really elegant solution.
 You can still use `.env` and parse it easily with
 `github.com/caarlos0/env/v6`, specify default values or even load file (certificates etc).
 But in docker-compose you need to specify same ports for database for example.
 Here comes `github.com/joho/godotenv`, if you provide environment variables via dockerfile or docker-compose it will override constants in your `.env`.

 ## Solution